 It’s heeere.
-The time of year when already stretched-too-thin women, get stretched just a little bit further.
-The holidays are notorious for burnout and it’s with that in mind that now is a good time to implement a few healthy hacks in your life to keep your head and your body at its best during the holiday season.
+Holiday burnout is real, and it can suck the life out of you during the most wonderful time of the year.
+Around this time, already stretched-too-thin women, get stretched just a little bit further and mental and physical health takes a beating.
+With that in mind, now is a good time to implement a few healthy hacks to avoid holiday burnout and keep your body and soul at its best during the holiday season.

 Never Touch Your Face With Your Hands

 If you’ve got an itch grab a facial tissue first to cover your finger or better yet, use your arm.
 Even the most dedicated germaphobes can’t keep their hands virus free 100% of the time.
 Your face is your body’s biggest gateway for allowing viruses to get in through your eyes, nose and mouth.
 Get in the habit of NEVER touching your face unless you’re washing it or putting moisturizer on and you’ll instantaneously eliminate a lot of illnesses from your life.

 Nothing can derail your holiday enjoyment quicker than a virus, not to mention activate holiday burnout.

 When you’re burning the candle at both ends, your mind can shift into overdrive quickly.
 I’ve spent the last year embracing the power of meditation and doing my best to live in the moment.
 Along the way I’ve found a few tricks worth sharing.
 The first is carving out time for meditation everyday.
 I meditate first thing every morning using the Calm app.
 At first meditation feels like you’ll never get the hang of it.
 You’ll ask yourself why can’t focus, be calm, be still, but trust me, it does come.
 Be gentle with yourself, don’t beat yourself up when your mind wanders and just gently remind yourself to come back to the your breath.